A powerful productivity measure can transform your business, write Joe Perfetti and Michael Cichello

 An income-focused world

 That productivity equation might sound relatively simple but, traditionally, many chief executives and chief financial officers haven’t thought that way.
 Instead, most focus on their income statement to determine if they make more than they spend.
 They concentrate less on cycle time, or how long it takes to turn investment into collected cash from a customer.
+Sustainable investing directs investment capital to enterprises that seek not just to make a profit but to make the world a better place.

 Investors, on the other hand, want to know how much cash a company generates for every dollar of investment.
 C-suite leaders’ mindsets need to focus on both components of return on investment – their profitability and how long it takes them to make it.